Here's what I know about what I'll be doing in 2024....

-My favorite topics are the life lessons one can learn from caregiving and the ways in which food can connect us to others through memory.
+My favorite topics are the ways in which food can connect us to others through memory and the life lessons one can learn from cooking and caregiving.
 I also conduct recipe-writing workshops and organize evenings of group cooking.
 I'm articulate and funny (if not modest!), and I can always sing in a pinch!

 If you’d like to have me talk to your group or your book club, please use the contact form on this site.